totally_safe_transmute, line-by-line

 Another attention-grabbing bits:

-• I haven’t examined this, however I’m fairly positive it solely works on little-endian architectures (like x86).
+Different OSes might have related mechanisms. - I haven’t examined this, however I’m fairly positive it solely works on little-endian architectures (like x86).

-• If we’re being extraordinarily pedantic: this technically isn’t a transmutation.
+would in all probability must be adjusted. - If we’re being extraordinarily pedantic: this technically isn’t a transmutation.
 Semantically,

-transmutation is a operationless change in sorts at compile time; totally_safe_transmute
+transmutation is a operationless change in sorts at compile time;totally_safe_transmute

 rewrites the in-memory illustration of this system to perform equal conduct at runtime.

-I don’t assume this can be a distinction that makes a distinction.
+I don’t assume this can be a distinction that makes a distinction. - As a result of

-• As a result of totally_safe_transmute depends on undefined conduct (an not possible program state),
+depends on undefined conduct (an not possible program state),

-Rust could be right in erasing the E::U department altogether and lowering the operate to an
+department altogether and lowering the operate to an

-unconditional panic!.
+.
 It doesn’t do this in my testing (even in launch mode), however there’s

 completely nothing in this system semantics that stops it from doing so.
 However perhaps

-sooner or later it should, and totally_safe_transmute will cease working!
+sooner or later it should, andtotally_safe_transmute

 Discussions: